stacksimplify/kubernetes-fundamentals/README.md

 - You will learn Kubernetes Fundamentals in both imperative and declarative approaches
 - You will learn to create AWS EKS Cluster using eksctl CLI
 - You will master many kubectl commands over the process
+- You will have step by step instructions documented using github repository

 ## Are there any course requirements or prerequisites?
 - You must have an AWS account to follow with me for hands-on activities.